coderxin/scheduler_service/README.md

 # README

-This repository contains solution for the https://github.com/huerlisi/engineering-excercise problem.
+This repository contains the solution for the https://github.com/huerlisi/engineering-excercise problem.

 Outcome: JSON API to return free time slots for dentist appointment booking.